dnsimple/dnsimple-support/content/articles/email-forwarding.markdown

 - Professional plans: up to 25 email forwards per domain.
 - Business plans: up to 100 email forwards per domain.

-If you are on the Business plan and need additional email forwards per domain than provided, please contact us to discuss your needs.
+If you are on the Business plan and need more email forwards per domain than provided, please contact us to discuss your needs.

 ## Enabling email forwarding